AMReX-Fusion/Furnace/Docs/source/Hydrodynamics.rst

 linear method that follows the description in :cite:`colella:1990`, the classic PPM limiters :cite:`ppm`, and the new PPM limiters introduced in :cite:`colellasekora`.
-The choice of limiters is determined by castro.ppm_type.
+The choice of limiters is determined by furnace.ppm_type.

 For the new PPM limiters, we have further modified the method of :cite:`colellasekora` to eliminate sensitivity due to roundoff error